Cuban medical internationalism: Reports of slavery and political coercion

-According ADN Cuba, the Cuban government keeps between 70 and 90% of their additional salary paid by the host country and those who break the mission are punished for 8 years, without allowing them to return to Cuba.
 When the Mais Médicos program in Brazil was established in 2013, of the one thousand dollars paid by the Brazilian government per doctor, 400 dollars would go to the doctor and 600 to the Cuban government (these numbers would be revised in 2014 after outrage), with the Cuban medics being the only ones in the program prohibited to bring their families to the country.
-The president of the brazilian union of medics, FENAM, said that the program had "characteristics of slavery".
+The president of the Brazilian union of medics, FENAM, said that the program had "characteristics of slavery".

 According to a 2019 The New York Times article, sixteen Cuban doctors from Mission Barrio Adentro in Venezuela denied medicine and other treatments in order to secure votes for the United Socialist Party of Venezuela (PSUV) during elections through coercion.
 The report said this occurred during 2018 Venezuelan presidential election in which Nicolás Maduro won reelection.
-Cuban doctors would have been instructed to go door to door warning residents that medical treatments would be cut off if they did not vote for Maduro.
-They also were asked to register people into the Venezuelan government homeland card, to secure medical services, and refuse treatment to those who did not apply for it.
-Some doctors report to have provided counterfeit ID cards to patients to be able to vote.
-According to four doctors, Maduro administration established electoral command centers next to clinics led by members of the PSUV to dispatch doctors to pressure residents.
+Cuban doctors would have been instructed to go door to door, warning residents that medical treatments would be cut off if they did not vote for Maduro.
+They were also asked to register people into the Venezuelan government homeland card, to secure medical services, and refuse treatment to those who did not apply for it.
+Some doctors report having provided counterfeit ID cards to patients to be able to vote.
+According to four doctors, the Maduro administration established electoral command centers next to clinics led by members of the PSUV to dispatch doctors to pressure residents.

 According to Human Rights Watch "the Cuban government imposes draconian rules on doctors deployed in medical missions globally that violate their fundamental rights".